The beach closes at 12:00am. Do not go on the beach after this time.

 Restricted ball-throwing, Frisbees, and other sports while the Beach Patrol Guards are on duty, between 10 a.m. and 5:30 p.m. daily.
 The use of kites, surf mats, and boogie boards is under the control of the Beach Patrol Guards.

-Prohibit surfing between 10 a.m. and 5:30 p.m., except at two designated areas (“surf beaches”) announced daily on local radio stations, listed in the newspapers and at area surf shops.
+Prohibit surfing between 10 a.m. and 5:30 p.m., except at three designated areas (“surf beaches”) announced daily on local radio stations, listed in the newspapers and at area surf shops.

 Prohibit skateboards on public streets, alleys, sidewalks and public lots.
 Skateboarding is permitted at the skateboard park at 3rd Street & St. Louis Avenue.
-Bicycles, skateboards & roller blades are allowed on the Boardwalk during the following times:
+Skateboarding is now permitted on the boardwalk during the times listed below Bicycles, skateboards & roller blades are allowed on the Boardwalk during the following times:

-LABOR DAY (SEPT 2) THROUGH THE FOLLOWING MEMORIAL DAY: ANYTIME
+LABOR DAY THROUGH THE FOLLOWING MEMORIAL DAY, EXCEPT SPRINGFEST & SUNFEST (Thursday-Sunday): Anytime

 Smoking Ban on the Beach